Wallaga Lake Totem

 Protozoa

-600 x 600 x 1200 - Undercliff Winery, 2008
+sandstone and steel 600 x 600 x 1200 - Undercliff Winery, 2008

 Price: $1500 ea.